seetadev/RoadICM/electronicincidentmanagement/Near-rust-smart-contracts/README.md

-# Rust Smart Contract Template
+# Rust Smart Contract on Near blockchain for Road Incident Management

+We are extending the Rust smart contract template available on Near blockchain for Road ICM.

 ## Getting started

-To get started with this template:

 1. Click the "Use this template" button to create a new repo based on this template
 2. Update line 2 of `Cargo.toml` with your project name